vaadin-component-factory/svg/README.md

 # Vaadin Svg for Flow

-Vaadin Svg for Flow is a UI component add-on for Vaadin.
+Vaadin Svg for Flow is a UI component add-on for Vaadin that allows drawing SVG graphics from the server side.

 ## License & Author